 Inter-American University of Puerto Rico (IAUPR) already established a Default Prevention and Management Plan since 2012.
 This plan provided strategies to reduce the default rate in the payment of students' educational loans of IAUPR.

-The University implemented a new Policy for the granting of loans to students.
-After the application of our preventive measures and the development of strategies to accomplish the goals and objectives in the Default Prevention and Management, Inter-American University of Puerto Rico (IAUPR) reduced its 3-years default rate from 12.8% to 10.5%.
+After the application of our preventive measures and the development of strategies to accomplish the goals and objectives in the Default Prevention and Management, Inter-American University of Puerto Rico (IAUPR) reduced its 3-years default rate from 12.8% to 7.9%.